 Inga chose to study law because it provides her with insight on societal issues and it allows her to self-actualize and develop in her chosen area of practice.
 Apart from her studies, Inga is an aspiring social activist, debater and feminist who is fascinated by African literature.
 She would love the chance to travel and study abroad in the future.

 Benedict holds a bachelor's degree in Economics from the National University of Lesotho and a Master's degree in Social Protection Financing from the University of Mauritius.
-He is passionate about Social Policy and Public Health issues and would like to be an expert in Health Economics.
-His PhD research will seek to devise an alternative and affordable healthcare financing mechanisms for the low income earners.
+He is passionate about Social Policy and Public Health issues and hopes to become an expert in Health Economics.
+His PhD research will seek to devise an alternative and affordable healthcare financing mechanism for low-income earners.

 Sinazo is Bcom Law graduate who has served as a Student Representative Council member at the University of Fort Hare and as the National Treasurer for Students for Law and Social Justice.
-Currently she is working with Equal Education as a Youth Organizer.
+She has also worked with Equal Education as a Youth Organizer.
 As a social justice activist, she believes that an LLB degree will advance her ability to participate in legal aspects of the struggle for a better life for all.

 Mduduzi holds an LLB from the University of the Witwatersrand.
 Upon completion of his Bachelors, Mduduzi became a candidate Attorney at Edward Nathan Sonnenbergs, a law firm in South Africa.
 He currently works within the environmental and mining departments and would thus like to expand his knowledge vis-a-vis international environmental best practice.

 Nyasha is a social worker and human rights activist.
-She completed a Master's in Child & Family Studies (MACFS) focusing on family & identity preservation of undocumented Zimbabwean immigrants in SA.
+She completed an MA in Child & Family Studies focusing on family & identity preservation of undocumented Zimbabwean immigrants in SA.
 Her PhD research asks citizens critical questions regarding what needs to happen for national healing and restoration to be realised after the Zimbabwean crisis.
 She hopes this research will propel therapists, human rights activists and professionals towards inclusive models of national healing that address the real and felt needs of citizens.

 Lunga is a reader of historical, political, economic, philosophical and motivational material.
 He has a strong belief in the importance of critical dialogue and debates for the resolution of theoretical contradictions.
 It is Lunga's hope to contribute to making the space of learning and training more flexible and accessible, as he believes that education is central to promoting societal development.